-CT 2-1 Review Various Incentive Plans
+Review Various Incentive Plans

-You were introduced earlier to some of the most common incentive plans used by employers.
-In all cases, these plans are designed to encourage specific employee behaviors that align with the goals of the organization.
-In this exercise, you'll use the Internet to research alternate incentive plans beyond those listed earlier.
+You have been introduced to some of the most common incentive plans used by employers.
+These plans are designed to encourage specific employee behaviors that align with the goals of the organization.
+In this exercise, you'll research alternate incentive plans beyond those listed earlier.

 Incentive plans can be divided into monetary (providing employees with the opportunity to earn additional money) and nonmonetary (incentivizing employees with a benefit other than money).
-Use the Internet to identify four employee incentives (two monetary and two nonmonetary) not listed in this chapter.
-For each incentive, write at least three sentences in which you describe the incentive and discuss the circumstance in which it is most appropriate.
-Lastly, write at least two sentences in which you select the one of these incentives that you deem to be most effective, and discuss your reasoning.
+Search online to identify four employee incentives (two monetary and two nonmonetary) not listed in this chapter.
+For each incentive, write at least three sentences describing the incentive and discussing the circumstance in which it is most appropriate.
+Lastly, write at least two sentences in which you select the one of these incentives that you deem to be most effective and discuss your reasoning.